nikhil-donthula/lynks/README.md

 # lynks - python scripts to open multipe links/URLs from a csv or excel file

 *Tired of opening multiple links/URLs every day by clicking all your bookmarks in your browser?
 Worry not!
-Here are the scripts to reduce your load by a bit😜*
+Here are the scripts to reduce your load by a bit*😜 *We can open all our links by just double clicking a file*💃

 This module consists of 2 scripts